Logo - Business Development Bank of Canada - BDC

 Now you’re ready to start gathering ideas.
 It’s common to begin with a challenge—for example, a new technology, unanswered customer need, production bottleneck, product issue or pricing—then find ideas to solve it.

-It’s important to come up with various ways of generating ideas inside and outside your organization.
+Developing various ways of generating ideas inside and outside your organization is essential.
 For example, to get input from your team, you can:

 External sources of ideas may include: